adamdecaf/akka/akka-docs/rst/java/remoting.rst

 SSL can be used for the remote transport by activating the ``akka.remote.netty.ssl`` configuration section.
 See description of the settings in the :ref:`remoting-java-configuration`.

-The SSL support is implemented with Java Secure Socket Extension, please consult the offical `Java Secure Socket Extension documentation <http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html>`_ and related resources for troubleshooting.
+The SSL support is implemented with Java Secure Socket Extension, please consult the official `Java Secure Socket Extension documentation <http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html>`_ and related resources for troubleshooting.

 .. note::

   When using SHA1PRNG on Linux it's recommended specify ``-Djava.security.egd=file:/dev/./urandom`` as argument to the JVM to prevent blocking.
 It is NOT as secure because it reuses the seed.
   Use '/dev/./urandom', not '/dev/urandom' as that doesn't work according to `Bug ID: 6202721 <http://bugs.sun.com/view_bug.do?bug_id=6202721>`_.